What Is a Recovery Run - Complete Guide from a Coach

 Now that you’re no longer questioning what is a recovery run, we can move on and cover how to do a recovery run.
 First, do your recovery run within a few days after a hard race or workout.
 This will help you maximize the benefits of your recovery run.
 To do your recovery run, pick a short, flat course and do an easy pace run at a conversational pace.

 If you train by Rating of Perceived Exertion (RPE), recovery runs are a 2 or 3 out of 10 on the effort scale.
-Recovery runs are just above a walk but less intense than a tempo run, intervals, or other speed workout.
+It should feel like an easy run, at an affort level just above a walk but less intense than a tempo run, intervals, or other speed workout.
+For heart rate training, recovery running falls into Zone 1, so it is easier and less intense than Zone 2, which is base run pace.

 If you use your running watch or running app, you can check to make sure your pace is slower than your base run pace.
 A good general guideline is to run at 30 to 50 percent of your max effort level.
 If you are flexible in your approach, you will be able to adjust to make sure your recovery run isn’t too difficult for your current fatigued state.